developersdigest/function-chain/README.md

 # FunctionChain

-ai-function-chain is a powerful JavaScript library that orchestrates a series of functions with OpenAI's GPT-3.5 Turbo model.
+FunctionChain is a powerful JavaScript library that orchestrates a series of functions with OpenAI's GPT-3.5 and GPT-4 models.
 It's perfect for creating complex conversational applications.

 The library uses the `.env` file for configurations, loads and executes functions defined in separate JavaScript modules, and manages all the interactions with the OpenAI API.